Bitcoin Loans: How to Borrow Against Your BTC Without Selling It

 Most platforms offer a loan-to-value (LTV) ratio between 40% and 70%.

 That means if you deposit £10,000 worth of BTC, you can borrow £4,000 to £7,000.
-The lower your LTV, the safer your position — there's more buffer before a price drop triggers liquidation.
+The lower your LTV, the safer your position.
+There is more buffer before a price drop triggers liquidation.

 Ledn offers 50% LTV at 11.9% APR.
 Nexo goes up to 50% LTV starting from 2.9% (if you hold their token) to 18.9% without it.
 Aave, the DeFi option, sits around 0.5% APR but requires more technical knowledge to use.